Bringing you the

 can baptize, if they use the proper Trinitarian formula

-I don't know what more I can say that I haven't said
+I don't know what more I can say, that I haven't said

 already.

-strive to build a good relationship with "the
+strive to build a good relationship with the

-enemy" in your situation.
+enemy in your situation.

-If it is an impossible task, I would just ignore
+If that's impossible, I would just ignore

 them and pray for them.
 If you are not on good speaking